CivicActions/agile-california/README.md

 3) Empathy Maps
 4) Wireframes

 e.
-We leveraged Bootstrap as an open-source style selected for this purpose with minimal extenstions.
+We leveraged Bootstrap as an open-source style and made a few header and footer design choices.

 f.
 An actual foster parent performed usability testing.
 We used ourselves as additional user testers.